alexykn/sp/README.md

 ## 🤝 Contributing

-sp lives and grows by your feedback and code\!
+sphlives and grows by your feedback and code\!
 We’re particularly looking for:

   - Testing and bug reports for Cask & Bottle installation + `--build-from-source`
   - Test coverage for core and cask modules